ealcobaca/pymfe/README.md

 * **Statistical**: Standard statistical measures to describe the numerical properties of a distribution of data.
 * **Information-theoretic**: Particularly appropriate to describe discrete (categorical) attributes and their relationship with the classes.
 * **Model-based**: Measures designed to extract characteristics like the depth, the shape and size of a Decision Tree (DT) model induced from a dataset.
 * **Landmarking**: Represents the performance of simple and efficient learning algorithms.
-Include the subsampling and relative strategies to decrease the computation cost and enrich the relations between these meta-features.
+Include the subsampling and relative strategies to decrease the computation cost and enrich the relations between these meta-features. (relative and subsampling landmarking are also available)
+* **Clustering:** Clustering measures extract information about dataset based on external validation indexes.

 ## Dependencies